Skip to content

 Carbs per hour: the number every expert lands on

 Jeukendrup's research established the 90-120g per hour figure, and it has held up.
-The mechanism is straightforward: glucose is absorbed through SGLT1 intestinal transporters, which saturate at roughly 60g per hour.
+Here's the mechanism: glucose is absorbed through SGLT1 intestinal transporters, which saturate at roughly 60g per hour.
 Adding fructose, which uses the separate GLUT5 transporter, allows total oxidation to reach 90g and, in well-trained athletes with practised gut capacity, up to 120g per hour.

 The ratio that consistently performs best in the research is approximately 2:1 glucose to fructose.
 In practice, this is achieved with products combining maltodextrin or glucose polymers with fructose — or, more simply, with a mix of glucose drinks and fruit-based foods.
 There is nothing exotic about the chemistry.